mayflower/pwdog/README.md

 #### Examples

-If we want to save credentials for the root account of foo.example.com, we could type this:
+If you want to save credentials for the root account of foo.example.com, we could type this:

     $ pwdog set foo.example.com login_root